Induced seismicity in Basel

-Induced seismicity in Basel led to suspension of its hot dry rock enhanced geothermal systems project.
+Induced seismicity in Basel led to suspension of its hot dry rock (HDR) enhanced geothermal systems project.
 A seismic-hazard evaluation was then conducted, resulting in the cancellation of the project in December 2009.
 Basel, Switzerland sits atop a historically active fault and most of the city was destroyed in a magnitude 6.5 earthquake in 1356.
 But the Basel project, although it had established an operational approach for addressing induced earthquakes, had not performed a thorough seismic risk assessment before starting geothermal stimulation.

 Seismic events in Basel reached the trip point of Richter Magnitude 2.9 six days after the main stimulation was started on December 2, despite precautionary reduction of the injection rate earlier that same day upon reaching earlier "soft" thresholds.
 However, further tremors exceeding magnitude 3 were recorded on 6 January (measuring 3.1), 16 January 2007 (3.2), and 2 February 2007 (3.2).

 In all, between December 2006 and March 2007, the six borehole seismometers installed near the Basel injection well recorded more than 13,500 potential events connected with the geothermal project.
 The 200 largest were between magnitudes 0.7 and 3.4.
 Nine of these events had an of 2.5 or larger.
 The remainder were too small to be observed or felt at the surface.
 Between December 2 and January 24, 168 seismic events with magnitude greater than 0.6 occurred within 1 km of the wellbore, at depths of 4–5 km, near the well bottom.

 On 8 December 2006, only 6 days after the main stimulation started on 2 December, the HDR project in Basel was suspended when an earthquake tripped a 4-level "traffic light" scheme established for halting operations in the event of unacceptable induced earthquake occurrences.
 Trip points of Richter magnitude 2.9 and a peak ground velocity of 5 millimeters per second were established by the project as independent criteria for a "red alert" that entailed halting fluid injection and bleeding-off to minimum wellhead pressure.
 Lesser operational curtailments were triggered for lower magnitude and peak ground velocity thresholds.